128technology/docs/docs/config_service_health.md

 4. Under Reachability Detection Settings, enable Reachability Detection Enforcement.
 5. Define the Enforcement Detection Window (time).
 The `detection-window` (default 5s) determines how often the stats will be aggregated in terms of min, max, and median.
 6. Define an Enforcement Hold-Down time.
 This determines how long the path stays down upon determining it is unusable.
+7. If probes will be used to determine service health, configure `probe-type` as `always`.
+Otherwise, configure `probe-type` as `disabled` to use only organic traffic as the basis of service health.
-7. If you have previously configured a Reachability Profile, select the appropriate profile.
+8. If you have previously configured a Reachability Profile, select the appropriate profile.
 If there is no existing Reachability Detection Profile, use the procedure below.
-8. Scroll to Reachability Detection Enforcement Probes and click ADD.
+9. Scroll to Reachability Detection Enforcement Probes and click ADD.
-9. Enter a name for the probe and click SAVE.
+10. Enter a name for the probe and click SAVE.
-10. In the Probe Type window, select a probe type from the drop-down.
+11. In the Probe Type window, select a probe type from the drop-down.
 The default probe type is an ICMP probe.
-11. Click Validate, and then Commit.
+12. Click Validate, and then Commit.

 #### Creating a Reachability Detection Profile